ravenpaige/mutualismaccord.org/README.md

 We welcome contributions from engineers, policy writers, and digital rights advocates.

-1. **Review the Specifications**: Read through the current architectural drafts in the `content/posts/` folder.
+1. **Review the Specifications**: Read through the active architectural files in the `content/posts/` folder.
-2. **Submit an Issue**: Flag bugs, suggest prompt engineering enhancements, or propose new framework modules.
+2. **Submit an Issue**: Flag compilation errors, suggest prompt engineering enhancements, or propose new framework modules.
-3. **Open a Pull Request**:
-   * Fork the repository.
-   * Create your feature branch (`git checkout -b feature/AmazingFeature`).
+3. **Open a Pull Request**: Fork the repository, create your feature branch (`git checkout -b feature/AmazingFeature`), commit your logic changes cleanly, and submit a PR to the `main` branch.
-   * Commit your changes using descriptive commit messages (`git commit -m 'Add edge-execution test parameters'`).
-   * Push to the branch (`git push origin feature/AmazingFeature`) and open a PR.

 ---

 ## ⚖️ Licensing

-This project is licensed under an open-source framework dedicated to public benefit, preventing the commercial monopolization or proprietary enclosure of its core protocols.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+The AGPL-3.0 is a strong copyleft license designed to prevent the proprietary enclosure or commercial monopolization of our core protocols.
+If any entity uses, modifies, or hosts these system specs or agent instructions to provide network-accessible cloud software services, they are **legally mandated** to make their entire application infrastructure source code fully available to the open-source community under the same license terms.